- Take twice the quantity of medical supplies you would normally use for your diabetes.

 - Find out where you can get supplies of insulin at your destination, in case of emergency.
 Contact your insulin manufacturer before the trip to see if your insulin is supplied in the country you are travelling to.
 It's also worth checking that it is sold under the same name.
 You can get your prescription sent to your destination by courier.

 - Flights often cross time zones.
 If you treat your diabetes with medication or insulin, it’s important you check with your diabetes care team.
 If you need to make any changes to your regime be mindful that a hot or cold climate may affect how your insulin and blood glucose monitor work.

 - Apply for the free European Health Insurance Card (EHIC) if you are travelling to a European Union member country – it will ensure that you have easy access to healthcare in that country.
-Obtain your EHIC from www.ehic.org.uk, by calling 0845 605 0707, or fill in a pack at the Post Office.
+Apply for your card on the EHIC page on the NHS choices website, by calling 0845 605 0707, or fill in a pack at the Post Office.
 Beware of websites which offer to take care of the application for you: they are likely to charge an unnecessary administration fee.